Europeans look to China as global partner, shun Trump's US

 When France's president wants to carry European concerns to the world stage to find solutions for climate change, trade tensions or Iran's nuclear ambitions, he no longer calls Washington.
 He flies to Beijing.

-President Emmanuel Macron's visit to China this week was a glaring new sign of the United States' declining global influence under President Donald Trump.
+President Emmanuel Macron's visit to China this week suggests that the United States risks being sidelined on the global stage under President Donald Trump.
 One moment spoke volumes: Chinese President Xi Jinping sampling French wines, which Trump's administration recently slapped with heavy new tariffs.

 Macron portrayed himself as an envoy for the whole European Union, conveying the message that the bloc has largely given up on Trump, who doesn't hide his disdain for multilateralism.